hapi-server/server-nodejs/README.md

 // If index.htm has <script src="index.js">, index.js should be in /var/www/public/
 ```

-To serve a directory listing, use
+To serve a directory listing, use, e.g.,

 ```javascript
 "landingFile": "",